wso2/cellery/docs/cli-reference.md

 * _cell instance name: The name of a running cell instance, which should be updated._
 * _cell image name: The name of the new cell image, which will be used to perform a rolling update on the running instance's components._

+OR
+* _cell instance name: The name of a running cell instance, which should be updated._
+* _target component name: The name of the component of the running instance to update._

+###### Flags (Mandatory):

+* _-i, --container-image: container image name which will be used to update the target component.
+Only applicable when a target component is specified._

+###### Flags (Optional):

+* _-e, --env: environment variable name value pairs separated by a '=' sign.
+Only applicable when a target component is specified._

 Ex:
  ```
    cellery update myhello cellery/sample-hello:1.0.3
+   cellery update myhello controller --container-image mycellorg/hellocell:1.0.0
+   cellery update myhello controller --container-image mycellorg/hellocell:1.0.0 --env foo=bar --env name=alice
  ```

 [Back to Command List](#cellery-cli-commands)